Tuesday, September 16, 2025

 Because Kim and Thurston are divorced and Sonic Youth is no more, and Fugazi has been on hiatus for 23 years, and Steve Albini is gone, and so is Grant Hart and for some reason Calvin Johnson has not even hinted that a Beat Happening reunion might be kind of cool--time reduces us all to nothing, and what we leave behind is all there will be.
 Black Flag vaguely sticks around in a kind of twisted variation that does not live up to its legacy, Mission of Burma pulled off a brilliant 2nd act to its career, Bob Mould continues to record and tour relentlessly, the Replacements played a few shows 12 years ago but don't seem interested at all in doing any more, and the Butthole Surfers did a similar thing.
 Dinosaur Jr and Mudhoney are sort of the last ones left standing.
 For that alone, they should be seen at every opportunity.

-"Smells like Teen Spirit" will continue to get played on the radio every single day, and "In Bloom," "About a Girl," "Lithium," "Comes as You Are," "Heart-Shaped Box," "All Apologies," "Dumb," and even "Polly," will also get tons of airplay for as long as radio exists (half a dozen other songs will pop up on occasion, too).
+"Smells like Teen Spirit" will continue to get played on the radio every single day, and "In Bloom," "About a Girl," "Lithium," "Come as You Are," "Heart-Shaped Box," "All Apologies," "Dumb," and even "Polly," will also get tons of airplay for as long as radio exists (half a dozen other songs will pop up on occasion, too).
 About half of those are really good songs, but the vast majority of Nirvana's catalog will never be fully appreciated except by those that dive deeper.
 It's a worthwhile thing to explore.
 And the whole history is a good story, too.
 It really is straight out of a novel.
 Kurt probably understood that, and wanted to make it seem that way, too.

 Azerrad did write another chapter after Cobain's death for an earlier 2nd edition of the book, and here too, he adds another chapter ("A Dark Constellation"), beyond his constant notes throughout the text.
 I forgot about this "epilogue" chapter ("A Sad Little Sensitive Unappreciative Pisces-Jesus Man") until I came to it, and I reflected all along how the ending of the book might be great, because it would really tell the story of the next thirty years.